Before Visiting Turkey Tips

 As Turkey has updated buildings and facilities, they have installed many Western-style toilets but you can’t always find one.

-Typically you will see a sign on the door that indicates a western style or a squat-style toilet.
+Typically you will see a sign on the door that indicates a Western-style or a squat-style toilet.
 You will get used to it.

 If you want to be able to use the restroom in rural Turkey, you will master this task.

 I was expecting to pay 50 tl or maybe even 80 tl for my portion of dinner.
+In the end, my portion was 220 tl and others paid more than me!

 If you don’t look at a menu with prices, you might find yourself at the end of a great night with a 1200 tl bill when you thought it would be much cheaper.